A Paradox Resolved:

 It takes three levels of game to encompass the span of causality asserted by historians: the tactical level at which the causal hardware factors can be seen in relatively non-abstract form, a top-level campaign-game level at which the strategic effects are observed, and something in between to make the connection.
 The Second World War at Sea (and Great War at Sea) games are the "something in between," and therefore a reasonable place to start.
 But when people realize that they are not getting the full picture that they want, they begin to push the boundaries in both directions - more hardware-level detail, and more history-level scope.

 So these people, too, become the people to whom Kristin alludes.

 You're one of "those people?"
-Great War at Sea: Dutch East Indies has what you need.
-Order it today.
+Second World War at Sea has what you need.
+Order one today.